Problems We Found In Indianapolis Drinking WaterRSS

 Kezia Snipe | Hydroviv Research Analyst

-For Hydroviv’s assessment of Indianapolis' tap and drinking water quality, we aggregated water quality test data from Citizens Energy Group, the water provider for Indianapolis, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
-We cross reference these Indianapolis water data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
-The water filters that we offer in Indianapolis are optimized with these figures in mind.
+We've updated our assessment of Indianapolis drinking water to include the most recent available data.
+Our Water Nerds used data from Citizens Energy Group (the water provider for Indianapolis), U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+Our team then uses these data and cross references toxicity studies in scientific and medical literature.
+The water filters that we build for our customers in Indianapolis are optimized with this information in mind.

 Source Of Indianapolis Drinking Water